ms-van3t-devs/ms-van3t/README.md

 The SUMO map also embeds some re-routers allowing the vehicles to continuosly travel on the available road segments.

-For visualization puproses, in SUMO, normal vehicles are shown as yellow cars, while ambulances/emergency vehicles are red.
+For visualization purposes, in SUMO, normal vehicles are shown as yellow cars, while ambulances/emergency vehicles are red.
 When a vehicle is reacting to the presence of an ambulance, it turns either orange (slowing down and changing lane) or green (speeding up to change lane and then slow down as soon as possible).

 ![](img/img2_v2v.png)